jljunior3/duck-duck-search-app/README.md

 ## Duck Duck Search App

+**Full-stack web application that allows users to perform intelligent searches (using duckduckgo api) and store history using a modern stack with NestJS (back-end) and React (front-end).**

-**Back-end**: Built with nest.js and hexagonal architecture (ports and adapters), this way we have flexibility when **changing**, for example, the type of history file from json to redis or database.
+**Back-end**: Built with nest.js and hexagonal architecture (ports and adapters), this way we have flexibility when changing, for example, the type of history file from json to redis or database.

-Front-end: Built with react, typescript, hooks for state management and performance, tailwindcss for creating rich and dynamic interfaces.
+**Front-end**: Built with react, typescript, hooks for state management and performance, tailwindcss for creating rich and dynamic interfaces.

 ## 🔴 Project setup Back-end